-Not to beat a dead...dogg, but he's far more than just a rapper.
+Not to beat a dead...Dogg, but he's far more than just a rapper.
 He’s a brand, a personality, an icon, but when was the last time he made real, impactful music?
 What’s the last Snoop Dogg verse you memorized?
-For me it's been years.
+For me, it's been years.
 On the other hand, when was the last time you watched him do something entertaining?
 Probably two seconds ago.
-From shooting scenes with a naked Will Ferrell to playing a ‘70s version of himself in Starksy and Hutch to that one time he was a cartoon snail, Snoop Dogg is an acting tour de force.
-Well, now he’s starring in his own movies and releasing them via TrapFlix, which it a real thing (with 56k subscribers) that's basically Netflix for low-budget rap movies.
-Snoop owns it... because of course he does.
+From shooting scenes with a naked Will Ferrell to playing a ‘70s version of himself in Starsky and Hutch to that one time he was a cartoon snail, Snoop Dogg is an acting tour de force.
+Well, now he’s starring in his own movies and releasing them via TrapFlix, which is a real thing (with 56k subscribers) that's basically Netflix for low-budget rap movies.
+Snoop owns it... because of course, he does.

 So, Snoop’s got another business venture.
 What’s the big deal?

 The big deal is that the movies he’s making are nothing like you would expect.
 Or they’re exactly what you expected, depending on your level of expectations for Snoop Dogg’s cinematic skill.
-There’s no studios backing here, no big budget, hell, I'm not sure there's any budget at all, half of the "films" look like they're shot with an iPhone.
+There are no studios backing here, no big budget, hell, I'm not sure there's any budget at all, half of the "films" look like they're shot with an iPhone.
 Snoop’s movies are a throwback to the straight to DVD, Master P, bootleg-DVD era of rap, which of course is simultaneously a terrible and awesome thing.
-These movies are amawful (amazing x awful).
+These movies are awful.